xiix0/scam/README.md

-You will be reincarnated as a toad; and you will be much happier.
+You're almost as happy as you think you are.